GreenBotDevelopment/Green-bot/configuration/setting-a-custom-prefix.md

 # Setting a custom prefix

-You can custom Green-bot's prefix by using the following command:
+You can custom Green-bot's prefix by using the prefix command:

 `green prefix <prefix>`